Before jumping into advanced usage, itโ€™s worth getting familiar with the building blocks that form the nekuda SDK public surface.

 The single entry-point to all network operations that:

 • Automatically normalizes URLs (adds https://, removes trailing slashes).
-The default base_url is https://api.nekuda.ai.
+The default base URL is https://api.nekuda.ai

 from nekuda import NekudaClient